 - Otoplasty (Ears)

-- Combinations of some surgery procedures are also subject to revised limitations per new MBS multiple-procedure rules and condition criteria changes
+- Combinations of some surgical procedures are also subject to revised limitations per new MBS multiple-procedure rules and condition criteria changes

 Plastic Surgery MBS Rule Changes: Surgery Prices and Costs

 Medicare MBS Changes for Plastic Surgery – What impact will new MBS rule changes have on what patient’s pay for surgery?

 Will I pay more for my operation now that Medicare codes have changed?

 - It depends IF the MBS Item Code allocated to you was impacted by recent changes AND

 - It depends IF your current medical condition and Plastic Surgery operation meet the NEWLY UPDATED MBS criteria for plastic surgery.